 Moonlit nights are when the Moon is one of the observing targets.
-The best detail on the lunar surface is seen around half moon phase.
+The best detail on the lunar surface is seen around the half-moon phase.
 Star clusters and bright nebulae will also be visible.

 Full Moon Nights

-Full moon nights are when a Full Moon occurs on a weekend or during a school holiday period.
+Full moon nights are when a Full Moon occurs on a weekend.